yusufklncc/Lenovo-Legion-5-Hackintosh/README.md

 :---------|:---------|:----------
 SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address.
 Be sure your ethernet is en0 in Hackintool. |  ⚠️

+## How to use 144Hz?
+  - Enable config/Kernel/Add -> ControlHZ and restart.

 ## Kexts Used

 Kext | Info